Ministry, Church and Society "Lab reports"

 week?

-- What are the evidences you see of mutual accountability?
+- What evidence do you see of mutual accountability?

 - Did you see some unexpected avenues of ministry open up?

-- Did you find yourself reflecting on specific things we have covered in the textbooks or in the
+- Did you reflect on specific things we have covered in the textbooks or the

 classroom?